saltstack/salt/doc/topics/development/modular_systems.rst

 is not the best strategy.

-IPython is a helpfull debug tool that has an interactive python enviroment you can embed during runtime of python programs.
+IPython is a helpfull debug tool that has an interactive python enviroment you can embed in python programs.

 First the system will require IPython to be installed.